ketan564/Final-repo/README.md

 ## Usage

 1. Open your browser and navigate to `http://localhost:5000`
-2. Choose the type of content you want to analyze (URL, Image, or Email)
+2. Choose the type of content you want to analyze (URL or Email)
 3. Input the content and click "Analyze"
 4. View the detailed analysis results